Those who know Your name will put their trust in You, for You, Lord, have not forsaken those who seek You. Psalm 9:10

 and declare among the people what he has done.

 12 For he who avenges blood remembers them.

 He does not forget the cry of the afflicted.

 13 Have mercy on me, O Lord.

-See my affliction from those who hate me,
+See my affliction by those who hate me,

 and lift me up from the gates of death,

-14 that I may tell of all of your praises.
+14 that I may declare all of your praises.